Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Theoretical and Empirical Investigations

-Assuming positive advantage ($\hat{A} > 0$): \begin{itemize}[left=5pt] \item \textbf{Entropy Decreases (E1)} if $-\ln \pi(a|s) < H$ : If the token $a$ is less surprising than average (high probability), encouraging it further sharpens the distribution. \item \textbf{Entropy Increases (E2)} if $-\ln \pi(a|s) > H$ : If the token $a$ is more surprising than average (low probability), encouraging it flattens the distribution. \end{itemize} Assuming negative advantage ($\hat{A} < 0$): \begin{itemize}[left=5pt] \item \textbf{Entropy Increases (E3)} if $-\ln \pi(a|s) < H$ : If the token $a$ is less surprising than average (high probability), discouraging it flattens the distribution. \item \textbf{Entropy Decreases (E4)} if $-\ln \pi(a|s) > H$ : If the token $a$ is more surprising than average (low probability), discouraging it further sharpens the distribution. \end{itemize} To validate our theoretical findings, we test the four regions (E1–E4) within the extended PPO-Clip trust region ($0.7 < r < 1.3$) characterized by high ($\pi_{\theta} > 0.7$) or low ($\pi_{\theta} < 0.3$) probability (Figure \ref{fig:img2}).
-We applied Gradient-Preserving Clipping exclusively to these regions, while ensuring theoretically unaffected tokens (e.g., $\pi_{\text{old}} > \pi_{\theta}$ given $A > 0$) continued training normally.
+To validate our theoretical findings, we test the four regions (E1–E4) within the extended PPO-Clip trust region ($0.7 < r < 1.3$) characterized by high ($\pi_{\theta} > 0.7$) or low ($\pi_{\theta} < 0.3$) probability (Figure \ref{fig:img2}).
+We applied Gradient-Preserving Clipping exclusively to these regions, while ensuring theoretically unaffected tokens continued training normally.
 Results are shown in Figure \ref{fig:img3}.